SpongePowered/SpongeDocs/source/index.rst

 Guides and help resources
 -------------------------

--  :doc:`sponge-archivist` - How to get involved in making this Wiki
+-  :doc:`/general/helping-out` - How to get involved with the Sponge project
--  :doc:`../bukkit-compatibility` - Documentation on starting and maintaining a server.
+-  :doc:`/general/bukkit-compatibility` - Documentation on starting and maintaining a server.
 -  `Issue Tracker <https://github.com/SpongePowered/SpongeAPI/issues?q=>`__ - The list of issues related to the Sponge API.
--  :doc:`../changelog` - The list of changes between Sponge releases
+-  :doc:`/general//changelog` - The list of changes between Sponge releases
 -  :doc:`developers/developers` - Documentation and information to develop applications to work with *Sponge*.

 Links to external resources